MUSEUM OF THE AMERICAN MILITARY FAMILY

 Writer in Residence Caroline LeBlanc, MFA, MS, RN is the creator and leader of Writing For Your Life © creative writing circles for active duty service members, veterans and their family members.
 As a veteran of both the Army Nurse and Public Health Service Corps, and as a military spouse and mother, she is familiar with many aspects of military life.
 Her poetry and essays, published in the US and abroad, include a 2010 chapbook, Smokey Ink and a Touch of Honeysuckle.
 Currently, she writes about her New France ancestors’ 18th century saga, the experience of 20th century French Canadian immigrants to the US, and her military related experiences.

-Joan Y. Olson, Education and Special Events taught in the Defense Department Schools for 30 years.
-She is an artist, a chef, and a writer who enjoys volunteering with "Operation Footlocker'.
-She is a laureate of La Varenne Ecole de Cuisine in France and has taught classic French cooking for more than twenty years.
+Artist in Residence Joan Y. Olson taught in the Defense Department Schools for 30 years.
+She is an artist, a chef and a writer.
+She is a laureate of La Varenne Ecole de Cuisine in France and has taught classic French cooking for more than thirty years.
 Much of her training came from her association with some of the most renowned chefs in France — Emile Jung, Paul Haeberlin, Georges Blanc — to name a few.
-She worked very closely with the late Gustave Rinn of Alsace and with Wolfgang Nagle and Johann Lummer in Germany.
-She is a member of the International Association of Culinary Professionals and of the National Restaurant Association.
 With her husband, she has produced seven guide books to restaurants in Europe.
 Mrs. Olson has prepared and hosted dinners for ambassadors, counts, generals, Michelin-starred chefs, and some of the most prestigious wine producers in France and Germany.
-She has taught cooking and done cooking demonstrations at Schiller International University in Strasbourg and at the Southern Indiana Center for the Arts in Seymour, Indiana where she also taught art.
+She has taught cooking and done cooking demonstrations at Schiller International University in Strasbourg and at the Southern Indiana Center for the Arts in Seymour, Indiana where she also taught art and served as the Artist-in-Residence for eight years.
+One of her paintings hangs in the Governor's Residence in Indianapolis.
+She also managed an art gallery in the 19th century Story Inn in Brown County, Indiana.
+She is the grandmother of Army Soldier.